Last updated: ET

 General safety information

-Stay informed of the security situation in the region in which you are travelling, and ensure that your hotel is safe.
+Carefully evaluate any security risks before deciding to travel within Cameroon.
+Monitor news reports and follow the advice of local authorities in order to remain informed of security conditions in the region in which you are travelling and ensure that your hotel is safe.

-Energy supply is poorly managed and power outages occur all over the country.
-Inadvertent power cuts are a daily occurrence and may last over eight hours.
+Power outages are a daily occurrence all over the country and can last over eight hours.
 You are advised to turn off your electrical appliances before leaving your place of residence.
-Domestic gas may also be in short supply, especially during holiday periods such as December and January.
+Gas may also be in short supply, especially during holiday periods such as December and January.

 Official (special and diplomatic) passport holders must consult the Official Travel page, as they may be subject to different entry requirements.